-Paperless document management has lots of benefits for your organization.
+Paperless document management has a lot of benefits for your organization.
 It saves money, space, and time along with numerous other advantages.
 However, when companies use inappropriate software for document management, it can actually decrease workspace efficiency.

-Microsoft SharePoint Is Great for File Sharing
+Microsoft SharePoint is for File Sharing

 The Use of Metadata

 One of the shortcomings of trying to use SharePoint as a DMS is that it uses metadata to tag files.
 Metadata is basically a description of a file’s properties.
 Similar to keywords and tags, each file can have several different properties, by which it can be found later.
 The problem with using metadata is that it takes a lot of time to manually tag each file, especially if your business has thousands of files.
 This dependence on a metadata means that if a file is inappropriately tagged, it will be very difficult to find later on.